-Power LED On - The Adapter's wireless networking is enabled.
-Off - The Adapter's wireless networking is disabled.
-Link/Act LED On - The Adapter has an active connection.
-Off - The Adapter has not an active connection.
-Blinking - Data being transferred.
+• Link LED • Blinking - The Adapter's wireless networking is enabled. • Off - The Adapter's wireless networking is disabled.
+Act LED • Slow Blinking- The Adapter has an active connection. • Fast Blinking - Data is being transferred. • Off - The Adapter has not an active connection.